14 Ways To Save For Christmas 2023

 If you start saving on 1st October, you’ll need to put aside around £56 per week to save the same amount.

-3. Start or join a rotating savings club
+3. Start or join a rotating money club

-A rotating savings club (or ROSCA) is a great way to save for Christmas.
-It helps you stay on-track to meet your savings goals, and enable other people in your community to save for Christmas.
+A money club is a great way to plan for Christmas.
+It helps you stay on-track to meet your savings goals, and enable other people in your community to plan aheadfor Christmas.

-In a ROSCA, you and your friends or family (or whoever you like!) contribute a set amount of money each month.
+In a money club, you and your friends or family (or whoever you like!) contribute a set amount of money each month.
 Every month, one member of the ROSCA withdraws the entire amount — so it’s a simple way to save money.

-A ROSCA is different from a Christmas savings club.
+A money club is different from a Christmas savings club.
 Christmas savings clubs are usually run by businesses to help you spread the cost of Christmas over a year — but they often give you your money back in vouchers, so you’re limited by where you can spend your money.
 In addition, Christmas savings clubs aren’t regulated in the same way as banks, so your money might not be protected if the club goes bust.
-With a ROSCA, you can choose to save with people you know and trust.
+With a money club, you can choose to save with people you know and trust.

 4. Use a high-interest savings account